BramMulder/Android-Quiz-App/README.md

 # Android-Quiz-App
-Simple multiple choice quiz app for android
+Simple true or false quiz app for android

 All code was written by me.
 Feel free to try it out.